benjilu/forestError/README.md

 Benjamin Lu and Johanna Hardin

 ### References
 * B. Lu and J. Hardin.
-Individualized prediction errors and intervals for random forests.
+A unified framework for random forest prediction error inference.
 In preparation, 2019+.
 * J. Lei, M. G’Sell, A. Rinaldo, R.J.
 Tibshirani, and L. Wasserman.
 Distribution-free predictive inference for regression.
 Journal of the American Statistical Association, 113:1094-1111, 2018.
 * N. Meinshausen.
 Quantile regression forests.
 Journal of Machine Learning Research, 7:983–999, 2006.